Coevolution of Intracluster Light and Brightest Cluster Galaxies

 \section{Conclusions}

-In this paper, we use the hydrodynamic IllustrisTNG-100 simulation to investigate the co-evolution of the ICL and BCG, depending on formation history and properties.
-We select 127 clusters and groups with masses >10\textsuperscript{13}~\(\textup{M}_\odot\), and separate the ICL from the BCG with a surface brightness cut at the Holmberg radius of 26.5 mag/arcsec\textsuperscript{-2}.
-In this section, we summarise our results.
+In this work, we use the hydrodynamic IllustrisTNG-100 simulation to investigate the coevolution of the ICL and BCG, depending on formation history and properties.
+We selected 127 clusters and groups with masses >10\textsuperscript{13}~\(\textup{M}_\odot\), then separated the ICL from the BCG with a surface-brightness cut at the Holmberg radius of 26.5 mag/arcsec\textsuperscript{-2}.
+We summarise our results below.